-I’m a Ph.D. student at the University of Miami, originally from London, Ontario, Canada.
+I’m a Ph.D. candidate at the University of Miami, originally from London, Ontario, Canada.
 As part of the Shark Research and Conservation Lab, I am working to develop tools that indicate how sharks will respond to climate change.
-As an interdisciplinary student at UM’s Abess Center for Ecosystem Science and Policy, I am investigating how commercial shark fishers, scientists, and decision makers value sharks in monetary and non-monetary ways.
+As an interdisciplinary student at UM’s Abess Center for Ecosystem Science and Policy, I am investigating how commercial and recreational shark fishers, scientists, and decision makers value and relate to sharks in monetary and non-monetary ways.
 Understanding these values can help design management, mediate conflicts, and foster stewardship.

 Sharks present an intellectually challenging research subject, and also one that is critically in need of study given rampant human exploitation.
 Climate change is presenting these animals, who have been around for over 450 million years, with yet another human challenge.
 Using sharks as a model species, it’s my goal to (1) create tools and networks for knowledge sharing to understand vulnerability of marine life to human-imposed stressors, (2) investigate how people and social institutions are intertwined with those animals and ecosystems, and (3) pragmatically leverage this information to make practical decisions about managing human activity in the ocean.

 Education : Ph.D., Environmental Science and Policy (May 2016-Present) [Abess Centre for Ecosystem Science and Policy, University of Miami, Miami, FL, USA]; Masters of Science, Earth and Environmental Science (2013-2015) [McMaster University, Hamilton, ON]; Bachelor of Science, Honors Specialization in Environmental Science (2008-2013) [The University of Western Ontario (Western University), London, ON]